 Part 3, “Field Reports”, shows us the brutalities of war, both on the battlefield and off it.
 From the beginning, non-combatants have suffered as much as or more than the fighters.
-Prisoners were taken only if they had some value, such as possible ransoms for the self-styled nobles who led the slaughter, and sometimes hostage status for other ranks, but usually slavery, if they weren’t too damaged.
+Prisoners were taken only if they had some value, such as possible ransoms for the self-styled nobles who led the slaughter, and sometimes as hostage status for other ranks, but usually as slaves, if they weren’t too badly damaged.
 Slavery was the usual fate of any surviving defeated civilians.

 “Further Remarks” presents four essays about wars past, present, and probable future.
 They didn’t do much to improve my mood.